Irreducible A_1 Subgroups of Exceptional Algebraic Groups: Preliminaries

 \section{Preliminaries}

 Let $G$ be a simple algebraic group over an algebraically closed field of characteristic $p$.
-The first result needed for the proofs of Theorems \ref{thmG2}--\ref{thmE8} is the classification of reductive, maximal connected subgroups of $G$.
+The first result needed for the proofs of Theorems \ref{thmG2} to \ref{thmE8} is the classification of reductive, maximal connected subgroups of exceptional algebraic groups.

 \begin{thm}[{\cite[Corollary 2]{LS1}}] The following tables give the conjugacy classes of reductive, maximal connected subgroups $M$ for $G$ a simple exceptional algebraic group.
 We also give the composition factors of the restrictions to $M$ of $V_7$, $V_{26}$, $V_{27}$, $V_{56}$ and $L(G)$. \end{thm}